≡ Menu

 But like a Border Collie…

 The Australian Kelpie is going to be very similar in size (height and weight) and also be equally as intelligent!
-Which is good thing if you plan to keep your Kelpie mentally and physically challenged, but probably not such a good idea if you plan on keeping your Kelpie “cooped” up in the house or apartment all day long on his or her own!
+This is a good thing if you plan to keep your Kelpie mentally and physically challenged, but probably not such a good idea if you plan on keeping your Kelpie “cooped” up in the house or apartment all day long on their own!

-Working dog, when these dogs are left alone for extended periods of time or dog get the mental and physical stimulation that they need, the can become quite destructive.
-And by destructive, we mean they can and will chew up just about anything that they can get a hold of!
+If you describe an Australian Kelpie’s personality in three words, it would probably be intelligent, loyal, and alert.
+These are all some of the most outstanding qualities you can find in a friend, and that’s what your dog will be: a lifelong friend.
+But like any good working dog, when these dogs are left alone for extended periods or do not get the mental and physical stimulation they need, they can become quite destructive.
+And by bad, we mean they can and will chew up about anything they can access!

 And many times…

 This “destructive” streak can be personal.
-Because like we’ve already said, these dogs are highly intelligent, and can be taught to do a wide variety of jobs including:
+As we’ve already said, these dogs are brilliant and can be taught to do a wide variety of jobs, including:

 Australian Kelpie Health Conditions such as:

-• Progressive retinal atrophy – the first sign of this will be if your Aussie is running into things at night or generally appears to have a hard time finding his way around after dark.
+- The first sign of progressive retinal atrophy will be if your Aussie is running into things at night or generally appears to have a hard time finding his way around after dark.
 Ultimately, your dog will probably go blind and require assistance.

-• Cerebellar abiotrophy – This is a neurological disease that is genetic.
-While knowing the family history of your breed can help, it doesn’t totally eliminate your dog’s chances.
-This disease results in poor balance, confusion, and a number of other problems with daily function.
-Dogs with this cannot be treated but will probably require a lot of extra care.
+- Cerebellar abiotrophy – This is a genetic neurological disease.
+While knowing the family history of your breed can help, it doesn’t eliminate your dog’s chances.
+This disease results in poor balance, confusion, and several other problems with daily function.
+Dogs with this cannot be treated but will require much extra care.

-• Luxating Patella – This is a disease of the knees that actually can be treated.
-If your kelpie is having a hard time walking then knee replacement may be in the cards.
+- Luxating Patella – This is a disease of the knees that can be treated.
+If your kelpie is having difficulty walking, knee replacement may be in the cards.
 Depending on your vet, that could cost a few hundred or a few thousand dollars.

-These conditions won’t be present in any Kelpie puppy that you may be considering, they could be present in his or her parents or in an adult rescue dog you may be considering.
+While these conditions won’t be present in any Kelpie puppy you may be considering; they could be present in their parents or an adult rescue dog you may be considering.

 Lastly…